The Tax Audit Becomes the Risk Model

 A serious tax-enforcement AI program should begin with taxpayer rights.
 IRS's Taxpayer Bill of Rights includes the right to challenge the IRS's position, appeal in an independent forum, finality, privacy, and confidentiality.
 A model that changes who receives enforcement attention should be governed in light of those rights, not only by hit rate.

 First, separate selection from judgment.
 A risk score should not be treated as evidence of liability.
 Notices, examiner guidance, and case files should preserve the distinction between model-selected attention and established tax facts.
+If an examiner cannot explain the factual basis for a question without leaning on the score, the model has crossed the wrong line.

 What This Changes